wills106/homeassistant-solax-modbus/docs/solax-entity-description.md

 ## selfuse_nightcharge_upper_soc

-The upper battery SoC from grid in Selfuse mode, if `selfuse_night_charge_enable` is enabled.
+The upper battery SoC to charge the battery from grid in Selfuse mode, if `selfuse_night_charge_enable` is enabled.

 ## shadow_fix_function_level